 - Mandy's Sanity Slippage throughout the episode until she finally snaps at the end.

 - "I'll KILL YOU!"

-- Mandy eventually abandons any attempt at losing the mask, prefering to go full Body Horror and turning into a hideous monster rather than act nice.
-Granted, it didnt help that Billy and Grim took shameless advantage of her and tried to basically enslave her as a form of revenge against her abuse.
+- Mandy eventually abandons any attempt at losing the mask, preferring to go full Body Horror and turning into a hideous monster rather than act nice.
+Granted, it didn't help that Billy and Grim took shameless advantage of her and tried to basically enslave her as a form of revenge against her abuse.

 - The episode starts with Billy's SEVERED ARMS (complete with bones sticking out of the end) BEATING HIM SENSELESS.